GrosSacASac/DOM99/components/yesNoDialog/readme.md

 ## Limitations

 Requires Promise implementation (ES2015).
 Cannot use other data-function="yesNoDialogAnswer" elsewhere.
-Need to include the <div class="dialog"> HTML fragment in yesNoDialog.html , see examples/yesNoDialogExample.html.
+Need to include the provided HTML fragment in yesNoDialog.html , see examples/yesNoDialogExample.html.
 Cannot use the class Name "yes-no-dialog" in other HTML elements.
-Direct child elements of the body element will not be hidden during the dialog.
-This is avoidable with proper div section and article usage.
-Can be used to display the title of application.

 Maybe obsoleted by `<dialog>` element.
 (Future)

 ## Changelog

+### 3/12/2017

+force correct font-size, more consistent spacing

 ### 28/11/2017